Eugene Cho

 As usual, I’m both excited and scared and covet your prayers.

-I came home yesterday having doubts if I was ready to share the vision but lo and behold, Read the rest of this entry »
+I came home yesterday having doubts if I was ready to share the vision but lo and behold, Continue reading “$700,000 in debt and never been so excited to hear from the IRS”

 an update on our global poverty initiative